aseradyn/flagon-with-a-dragon/pages/food.md

 * _The Ultimate Cooking for One Cookbook_ by Joanie Zisk - Another one based on a blog, this time it's [One Dish Kitchen](https://onedishkitchen.com/).
 The idea behind this book, and the blog, is to cut down recipes so they make just enough food for one or two people, without a ton of leftovers.
 A blueberry cake in a 5x5 baking dish.
 A quiche that fits in a 10-ounce ramekin.
 Pasta and rice dishes that make just enough for you, and maybe a friend if you're not too hungry.
 If you're tired of your fridge filling up with leftovers you don't want to eat any more, or you find yourself with a random half-cup of leftover blueberries, or you want to indulge your sweet tooth today without tempting yourself tomorrow, this book (and blog) can help you out.

 * _Third Culture Cooking_ by Zaynab Issa - This is the newest book in my collection.
 I checked it out of the library and tried a few recipes.
 I loved them, so I bought the book so I could try the rest without hurrying.
 The recipes are a fusion of European and Indian-Tanzanian cooking.
 Spiced in ways that I'm not used to, but shaped like dishes I'm familiar with.
 Like adding curry to chicken salad or chicken noodle soup, or cinnamon to a beef stew.
 This book is probably not a long-term keeper for me.
 I'll probably try a bunch more recipes, adapt and adjust them for my own needs, and then pass the book along so someone else can enjoy it.
 But you never know!

+## Channels

+Love me a good cooking video.
+Here's a few I love.

+* _[Tasting History with Max Miller](https://www.youtube.com/@TastingHistory)_ - A recipe and a back story.
+See how a historical dish might have been made, and learn a little history to go with it.
+Sometimes I even want to eat the food when it's done 😄

+* _[Food Wishes](https://www.youtube.com/@foodwishes)_ - A YouTube legend.
+Chef John has a calming style that makes you feel like you can cook anything.
+You are after all the Loretta Lynn of your porchetta skin.

+* _[Ethan Chlebowski](https://www.youtube.com/@EthanChlebowski)_ - He does a lot of deep dives on ingredients and techniques.
+Really interesting to dig around in his back catalog.